iluvgirlswithglasses/ags-v1/README.md

 ```

 **Notes:**
 - Sometimes `npm install` behaves, sometimes it doesn't.
-I'm really thinking about posting the whole `node_modules` somewhere just to skip this command.
+You may download the `node_modules` in [release tag](https://github.com/iluvgirlswithglasses/ags-v1/releases/tag/node_modules) instead of running this command.
 - The `--prefix=/usr` on the `meson setup` is not optional.
 Skip it and AGS won't find its libraries at all.